pghalliday/forgiven/README.md

 When no `description` is given then the body of the `test` callback will be used as the description.

 You will have noticed that various grammatical constructions can be made.
 There are in fact a fixed list of words that can be used for setup steps and another list for test steps.
-The choice of wording only affects the generated test reports as they are appended to the descriptions.
+The choice of wording only affects the generated test reports as they are prepended to the descriptions.
 The words can also be chained indefinitely (even if it doesn't make sense) and they will all be prefixed to test and setup descriptions.
 The only limitation is that the setup chain must begin with `given` and the test phase must begin with `then`.

 The valid words for setup steps are